Billboard crashes down onto parking lot of Bronx shopping center

-The photos and videos came courtesy of Drugbox Pharmacy, with an employee telling Eyewitness News that a wind turbine came down, possibly due to the wind, and struck the billboard.
+A Drugbox Pharmacy employee tells Eyewitness News that a newly-installed wind turbine came down, possibly due to the wind, and struck the billboard.

+"The Department of Buildings is on the ground working with first responders on site," Mayor Bill de Blasio said.
+"Thankfully we can report that there are no injuries, and everyone is safe and sound.
+An investigation into how this incident happened is underway."

 ----------